CPAP and BiPAP Troubleshooting Guide

 Heating the air and the water will allow the air to carry more moisture as it travels to your nose (just like the summer air is more humid than winter air).
 In almost all cases, this resolves nasal congestion and irritation if it is caused by CPAP.

 If you’re sneezing you may be experiencing an allergic reaction to the cleaner you are using, so it’s a good idea to try alternate cleaners.
 Also, if you are using humidity, try using distilled water.
 You may also be allergic to the materials in your CPAP mask.
-If you’re not sure, please call us toll-free at 866-499-1588.

 Difficulty Breathing Through Your Nose